Quaker Meeting House Partition

 Charles Osborn was a journalist and outspoken opponent of slavery in the years before the American Civil War.

-Osborn was born in Guilford County, North Carolina, in 1776.
+Osborn was born in Guilford County, North Carolina, on August 21, 1775.
 He was a member of the Society of Friends who were often called 'Quakers.'.
 Osborn actively sought converts to his faith.
 He addressed audiences on Quakerism across the United States and also in Europe.
 His faith also led him to be an outspoken opponent to slavery.
 In 1815, he began an abolitionist society in Tennessee.
 Osborn found little support in Tennessee.
 His society only had six members.